Transcript of How to Make Your Brand Unskippable

 John Jantsch: So what are some of the key attributes of an unskippable business.
 And I don’t mean the things they do, I mean how would you know your business is unskippable?

 Jim Kukral: Well obviously if you’re attracting lifetime customers, and I like to say purposely attracting lifetime customers, and one of the things I talk about in great depth in the book in part two of the book is belief driven buyers.
-And Edelman did a study about this last year where they talked about belief driven buyers and 64% of consumers now consider themselves to be belief driven buyers.
+And Edelman did a study about this last year when they talked about belief driven buyers and 64% of consumers now consider themselves to be belief driven buyers.
 And a belief driven buyer is somebody who chooses to do business with, or not do business with, based upon a shared belief.
 And consumers, regular people now they used to trust politicians and governments, they don’t anymore.
 Their turning to brands who now share their same beliefs.

 Jim Kukral: I talk of the story of course about Colin Kaepernick and Nike in there, and how they use Kaepernick to share a common belief with their belief driven buyers.
 I tell a story in the book about Yeti Coolers, who they got into kind of a scuffle with a national organization, and their belief driven buyers turned on them and started blowing their coolers up with dynamite, and shooting them with high powered rifles.
 But here’s what’s interesting, the people who used to be their customers who stopped buying from them, the other people who never knew about Yeti started buying their product.